vinitdoke/vinitdoke.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a final year (5th) student at IIT Bombay pursuing an Inter-Disciplinary Dual Degree in Electrical Engineering (M.Tech.) and Engineering Physics (B.Tech.).
-I am currently working on my thesis under the guidance of Prof. Udayan Ganguly on developing
+I am a final year (5th) student at [IIT Bombay](https://www.iitb.ac.in/) pursuing an Inter-Disciplinary Dual Degree in Electrical Engineering (Specialization in Solid State Device) and Engineering Physics (B.Tech.).
+Currently, I am working on my thesis on Ferroelectric FET-based Neuromorphic Hardware for applications in Deep Neural Networks.

-FeFET-based neuromorphic hardware for DNN Acceleration.
+## Research Interests

+- Nanoelectronics
+- Semiconductor Devices and Physics
+- Neuromorphic Computing
+- Machine Learning and Deep Learning